HTML Semantics: What Developers Need to Know

 • Web design

 You can make your web pages more aesthetically pleasing and engaging by using semantic HTML.
-This is to ensure that you can regulate how your content is laid out and structured using semantic elements.
+This ensures you can regulate how your content is laid out and structured using semantic elements.

-Programmers utilized various techniques to get things set up in various ways because the web wasn't initially designed to be built.
+Programmers utilized various techniques to get things set up differently because the web wasn't initially designed to be built.

 Programmers first used the general "non-semantic" tag div as the use of visually designed layouts increased.
 They frequently assigned these items a class or id property to specify their function.
 For instance, <div class="header"> was frequently used rather than <header>.

-There are a number of different HTML elements that can be used to convey meaning.
+Several different HTML elements can be used to convey meaning.
 Some of the most common semantic elements include:

 • a: This element is used to create a hyperlink.